Film & TV

 America’s first and only 24/7 French language kid’s network, TiVi5MONDE offers a variety of cartoons, educational shows, animation, and teen series.
 Whether a native speaker or a language learner, TiVI5MONDE is the ideal destination for children and tweens ages 0-12.

-The National coordination of the Alliances Françaises of the US is in charge of animating, following and supporting the Alliance Française's network in the country.
+The Coordination nationale des Alliances Françaises aux États-Unis is in charge of animating, following and supporting the Alliance Française’s network in the United States.
 It also provides in collaboration with the Federation AF USA training as well as educational and cultural events.